rnd7/awsm/README.md

 The user interface is built exclusively on Web Components technology.
 All elements are custom made and the components are coupled to the model via an propietary event system.

+I like to utilize my free time projects to deepen my knowledge and try out new stuff.
+Both things that are often hard to justify when working at a regular basis and for a paying customer.
+Do not consider anything of the code as best practice, as long as you are not convinced it is.

 ## WaveSpline Algorithm
+At its core it's just a simple algorithm.
+The general concept would also work with linear interpolation, but exponential interpolation sounds so much smoother.
+Modifying the exponent in realtime changes the curve steepness dynamically somehow similar to what a filter does.

 The exponential interpolation algorithm outputs y for x that always stays within the given min / max boundaries of a 2d point set.

 The interpolation curve is calculate by combining two segments of two x to n degree exponetial functions where x > 0.